 Some specific scenarios may require separated code bases., in which case you can add additional Web Apps to the Group, Corporate, and Enterprise configurations.
 These Web Apps are included within the same DXP, and additional page views or content items are counted towards the total amount for the primary configuration.

 See Multisite development for more information about multisite scenarios.

-If you are using log4net and deploying to DXC, replace log4net with EPiServer.Logging.
-See also Logging for more information on switching logging APIs.
+If you are using log4net and deploying to DXP, replace log4net with EPiServer.Logging.
+See also Logging for more information about switching logging APIs.